 Diesel & Alcohol Fuels

 Then there is diesel, which is quite rare in the United States but is common in Europe and many other parts of the world.
 Diesel engines actually rely on automatic ignition within the cylinders, with no spark plugs present.
 It is a more efficient fuel than gasoline, but it emits more particulates and noxious gases, making it undesirable for a lot of communities.

 There are then of course biofuels, such as ethanol.
 These are fuels that are made from renewable farming sources, often from corn, and can also achieve relatively high-octane ratings.
 You get less energy from burning ethanol than you do from gasoline, but the higher-octane number makes it a popular alternative for high performance cars.

 Which Type Of Fuel Is Right For Your Car?

 Stick To 87 Octane

 Usually, the right type of fuel for your car will be regular 87 octane gasoline.
 Most cars are designed to work at engine temperatures that do not require much in the way of anti-knocking, high octane ratings.
-However, if you do own a high-performance car, you may be required to use more premium gas to prevent a loss of power, or damage to your engine.
+However, if you do own a high-performance car, you may be required to use more premium gas to prevent a loss of power, or even damage to your engine.

-If you own a diesel car however, you should only ever put diesel into it.
+If you own a diesel car, you should only ever put diesel into it.
 If you own a gasoline car, you should never put diesel into it.
 This is really the only steadfast rule that you should never break when it comes to fuel choice.
 Diesel in a gasoline car will not evaporate and can cause a lot of expensive damage.
 Gas in a diesel car also causes very costly damage to the engine.

 What Is Racing Fuel?